tnypxl/hpf_deckofcardsapi/README.md

 ### Notes

 * Its not really necessary to run `nunit test`.
 Its better to just run `dotnet test` instead.
 This is especially true when using the dotnet nunit template.
-* Sending a POST without a body is incorrect use the HTTP verb.
+* Sending a POST without a body is incorrect use of the HTTP verb.
 It is much preferred to use GET in this case.